IvoVellekoop/openwfs/STYLEGUIDE.md

 # General

-- the package `black` is used to ensure correct formatting.
+- The package `black` is used to ensure correct formatting.
 Install with `pip install black` and run in the terminal using `black .` when located at the root of the repository.

 # Tests